2018 - 2023

 All of our partnered organizations support a community network within the context of our NPI program.
 Most of these community organizations participate in at least three video conference sessions annually, and/or use the CHEP DVDs for health education sessions.

-This program is financed by
+This program was financed by

 Health Canada